High-dimensional variable clustering based on maxima of a weakly dependent random process: Consistent estimation of minimaly separated clusters

 is equivalent to

-Thus using Condition \ref{ass:A} and Equation \eqref{eq:indep_ext_corr}, the extremal correlation is a sufficient statistic to recover clusters in an AI-block model. {Condition \ref{ass:A} implies a particular relationship:} {$ a \overset{\bar{O}}{\sim} b \implies \chi(a,b) > 0.$} {Furthermore, Equation \eqref{eq:indep_ext_corr} reveals:} { } {Consequently, in an AI-block model, two variables $X^{(a)}$ and $X^{(b)}$ are considered part of the same cluster under Condition \ref{ass:A} if and only if $\chi(a,b) > 0$.} For the estimation procedure, using tools introduced in the previous section, we give a sample version of the extremal correlation associated to $M_{m,1}^{(a)}$ and $M_{m,1}^{(b)}$ by
+Thus using Condition \ref{ass:A} and Equation \eqref{eq:indep_ext_corr}, where the first condition can be equivalently stated using extremal correlation as:

+the extremal correlation is a sufficient statistic to recover clusters in an AI-block model.
+Indeed, Equation \eqref{eq:indep_ext_corr} reveals:

+Consequently, in an AI-block model, two variables $X^{(a)}$ and $X^{(b)}$ are considered part of the same cluster under Condition \ref{ass:A} if and only if $\chi(a,b) > 0$.
+For the estimation procedure, using tools introduced in the previous section, we give a sample version of the extremal correlation associated to $M_{m,1}^{(a)}$ and $M_{m,1}^{(b)}$ by

 where $\hat{\theta}_{n,m}(a,b)$ is the sampling version defined in \eqref{eq:est_theta} of $\theta(a,b)$.
 With some technical arguments, a concentration result estimate follows directly from Proposition \ref{prop:concentration_inequality}.